 BeeLine is pretty simple.
-It gives you access to a special feed consisting only of people who have already swiped right on you.
-It’s essentially the same feature as offered by Tinder Gold, and it’s a huge timesaver for people who don’t want to spend hours swiping on a thousand people to get ten matches.
-With BeeLine, you can basically stop swiping and just wait for the matches to come to you.
+It gives you access to a particular feed consisting only of people who have already swiped right on you.
+It’s mostly the same feature as offered by Tinder Gold, and it’s a huge timesaver for people who don’t want to spend hours swiping on a thousand people to get ten matches.
+With BeeLine, you can stop swiping and wait for the matches to come to you.

 Rematch lets you bypass the 24-hour rule for connections.
 At the normal subscription level, women have to contact men within 24 hours to keep a match alive, and the man, in turn, has to reply within 24 hours to make the match permanent.
 If either party fails to send a message, then the match expires and disappears from the system.
 If you have Rematch, however, you can resuscitate an expired match and bring it back to life.

-Bumble has added a number of filters to profiles, providing information like whether someone wants children, whether they drink or smoke or use marijuana, what kind of relationship they’re looking for on Bumble, their astrological sign, and a number of other categories of information.
-Normal subscribers can screen on two of these filter criteria – so you could say you only want someone with a college degree who wants children, for example.
-With Bumble Boost, however, you can use as many criteria as you wish; you can specify a 6′ tall high-school dropout Leo who has pets but doesn’t want kids, smokes but doesn’t drink, and is looking for a serious relationship.
+Bumble has added several filters to profiles, providing information like whether someone wants children, whether they drink or smoke or use marijuana, what kind of relationship they’re looking for on Bumble, their astrological sign, and several other categories of information.
+Regular subscribers can screen on two of these filter criteria – so you could say you only want someone with a college degree who wants children, for example.
+With Bumble Boost, however, you can use as many criteria as you wish; you can specify a 6′ tall high-school dropout Leo who has pets but doesn’t want kids, smokes, but doesn’t drink and is looking for a serious relationship.

 Using Bumble BeeLine

 - Click the message icon in the top right corner.

 - Look at the profile pictures on the page.